laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

   Once recognized, the touch screen will not be lost
   After recognized the touch screen, the touch pad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner

-- HiDPI not works through known method
+- 3:2 resolution HiDPI not works through known method

 ## Screenshots